RafiaSabih/pg_mon/README.md

 - join information - The view also contains columns for each of the three join methods, and value in them shows the total number of joins of the corresponding type in the query.
-- query time histogram - timing of all the runs of a query are summarised in a histogram.
-This is serial based equi-depth histogram. this information is available via two columns of the view,
+- query time histogram - timing of all the runs of a query are summarized in a histogram.
+This is split between two columns,
   - buckets - This contains the upper bound of the buckets, since this is serial histogram lower bound can be taken as the end of the pervious bucket.
   - frequencies - This contains the corresponding frequencies of the buckets.

     In the current version, the number of histogram buckets is fixed to twenty.
-    Also the upper bounds of the buckets is fixed to the follwoing, {1, 5, 10, 15, 20, 25, 30, 40, 50, 60, 70, 80, 90, 100, 200, 300, 400, 500,
+    Also the upper bounds of the buckets is fixed to the following, {1, 5, 10, 15, 20, 25, 30, 40, 50, 60, 70, 80, 90, 100, 200, 300, 400, 500,
     600, 700, 1000, 2000, 3000, 5000, 7000, 10000, 20000, 30000, 50000, 60000}

     Similarly, the histograms for the actual and estimated number of rows is also present in the view.
-The upper bounds for the bucekts in these histograms are, {1, 5, 10, 50, 100, 200, 300, 400, 500, 1000, 2000, 3000,
+The upper bounds for the buckets in these histograms are, {1, 5, 10, 50, 100, 200, 300, 400, 500, 1000, 2000, 3000,
                     4000, 5000, 10000, 30000, 50000, 70000, 100000, 1000000}.